Privacy Policy

 Email: CINCLR@stretto.com

-11. CONTACTS FOR CHANGES AND ADDITIONAL INFORMATION
+11. CONTACTS FOR CHANGES AND ADDITIONAL INFORMATION; UPDATES TO THIS

-B. For additional information about privacy or consumer reporting, visit the following Web sites:
+2. For additional information about privacy or consumer reporting, visit the following Web sites:

-12. CALIFORNIA PRIVACY RIGHTS.
+12. STATE PRIVACY RIGHTS.

 • The categories of sources from which we collect Personal Information;